aramis-lab/clinica/docs/Pipelines/T1_FreeSurfer_Longitudinal.md

 !!! note
-    The computational time for one subject is around 10–15 hours (creation of the unbiased template) + 0-5 hours per corresponding session.
+    The computational time for one subject is around 8-10 hours (creation of the unbiased template) + 0-5 hours per corresponding session.
 The code execution speed depends on your CPU and the quality of your input T1 volumes.
 Please be aware that even though the pipeline runs in parallel, processing many subjects and sessions (e.g. ADNI dataset) is time consuming.

+??? warning "Case where one session is used for one participant"
+    If your CAPS directory contains one participant with one session e.g.:
+    ```text
+    CAPS
+    └── subjects
+     ├── sub-CLNC01
+     │   ├── ses-M00
+     │   │   └── t1
+     │   │       └── freesurfer_cross_sectional
+     │   └── ses-M18
+     │       └── t1
+     │           └── freesurfer_cross_sectional
+     └── sub-CLNC02
+         └── ses-M00
+             └── t1
+                 └── freesurfer_cross_sectional
+    ```
+    You will see these types of message when running Clinica:
+    ```text
+    $ clinica run t1-freesurfer-template CAPS -np 2 -wd <WD>
+    The pipeline will be run on the following 2 participant(s):
+    	sub-CLNC01 | ses-M18, ses-M00 | long-M00M18
+    	sub-CLNC02 | ses-M00 | long-M00
+    List available in <path_to_wd>/t1-freesurfer-template/participants.tsv
+    The pipeline will last approximately 10 hours per participant.
+    [13:33:43] sub-CLNC02 | long-M00 has only one time point.
+Needs to create a $SUBJECTS_DIR folder in /tmp/tmpe7ztq9hq
+    [13:33:43] Running pipeline for sub-CLNC01 | long-M00M18
+    [13:33:43] Running pipeline for sub-CLNC02 | long-M00
+    [19:51:18] sub-CLNC01 | long-M00M18 has completed
+    [20:15:04] Segmentation of sub-CLNC02 | long-M00 has moved to working directory and $SUBJECTS_DIR folder (/tmp/tmpe7ztq9hq) was deleted
+    [20:15:05] sub-CLNC02 | long-M00 has completed
+    [20:15:09] The t1-freesurfer-template pipeline has completed.
+You can now delete the working directory (<path_to_wd>/t1-freesurfer-template).
+    ```
+    When one session is used for template creation, FreeSurfer (`recon-all -base`) may crash if it has to handle very long path.
+The workaround we are currently using is that when one time point is detected for a given participant, FreeSurfer will be run in a temporary folder (e.g. `/tmp/tmp<hash>`) instead of `<path_to_wd>/t1-freesurfer-template/ReconAll`.
+Then, segmentation will be copied to the working directory before the deletion of the temporary folder.

 ## Outputs
 ### Template creation